linl33/bohemia/guides/guide_openhds_setup.md

 ## Customizing location hierarchy

 - Creating the location hierarchy can be done in the web app by going to https://datacat.cc/openhds (login with admin/test), then clicking on "Configuration" -> "Location Levels", setting levels to  Country, District, Ward, Village, Hamlet (levels 1-5)
-- Next, one could go to "Utility Routines" -> "Location Hierarchy" and build the hierachy on [this spreadsheet]('https://docs.google.com/spreadsheets/d/1hQWeHHmDMfojs5gjnCnPqhBhiOeqKWG32xzLQgj5iBY/edit?usp=sharing') manually.
-However, this is very time-consuming.
+- ~~Next, one could go to "Utility Routines" -> "Location Hierarchy" and build the hierachy on [this spreadsheet]('https://docs.google.com/spreadsheets/d/1hQWeHHmDMfojs5gjnCnPqhBhiOeqKWG32xzLQgj5iBY/edit?usp=sharing') manually.
+However, this is very time-consuming.~~
 - Instead, we can run the following script in sql: `mysql -udata -pdata openhds`.
 Note, this script was generated by the code in `bohemia/R/openhds_create_location_hierachies.R`.
 Script at https://github.com/databrew/bohemia/blob/master/scripts/locations.sql.
-- Additionally, we need to download `locations.csv`.
+- Additionally, we need to download `locations.csv` into `bohemia/scripts`.
 This should be uploaded as a separate, metadata file with the census form: https://github.com/databrew/bohemia/blob/master/scripts/locations.sql
-- Resync tablets

-## Setting up local python tools

-There are some tools that help to both download the census excel from google docs as well as convert it to xml.
-This can all be done in the `scripts/census_excelt_xml.py` script.
-To prepare your system to run it:

-- Clone the bohemia github repo: `git clone https://github.com/databrew/bohemia`
-- Create a virtual environment to be used with python's package manager.
-Follow [these steps](https://itnext.io/virtualenv-with-virtualenvwrapper-on-ubuntu-18-04-goran-aviani-d7b712d906d5).
-Then `mkvirtualenv bohemia`
-- Get inside the virtual environment (`workon bohemia`) and intall python pacakges: `pip install -r requirements.txt`
-- From within the main `bohemia` directory, `cd` into `scripts` and run `python census_excel_to_xml.py`

 #### Setting up the census forms